Disappointed Venezuelans lose patience with Guaido as Maduro hangs on

 The 35-year-old, who had risen to national prominence three months before, finished his speech with his usual rallying cry to Venezuelans desperate for the end of 20 years of Socialist rule: “We’re on track!”

-Yet after the April 30 insurrection swiftly unravelled, with troops remaining in their barracks and key government officials refusing to change sides, many Venezuelans aren’t so sure.
+Yet after the April 30 insurrection swiftly unraveled, with troops remaining in their barracks and key government officials refusing to change sides, many Venezuelans aren’t so sure.

 Interviews with more than two dozen people across Venezuela - as well as fresh polling data - suggest that many people have grown frustrated by the slow pace of change amid the hardships of daily life.
 Several said they were losing hope that Guaido could dislodge Maduro.